ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/source-code-dependencies/style-guide/top-level-definitions.md

     const MIN_AGE = 20;
     ```

-* It is recommended to define the constants without the type descriptor, unless the type descriptor is used as the inherent type.
+* The type descriptor can be omitted in a constant declaration unless the type descriptor is required to construct the value (e.g., provide defaults, provide expected types to determine the inherent type, etc.).

     **Example:**